 Most of our manufacturing partners are located in China.
-In addition, we have established a facility in China, initially for the testing of our ICs.
+In addition, we have established manufacturing and testing facilities in China.
 The Chinese government has broad discretion and authority to regulate the technology industry in China.
 China's government has implemented policies from time to time to regulate economic expansion in China.
 It also exercises significant control over China's economic growth through the allocation of resources, controlling payment of foreign currency-denominated obligations, setting monetary policy and providing preferential treatment to particular industries or companies.
 New regulations or the readjustment of previously implemented regulations could require us and our manufacturing partners to change our business plans, increase our costs, or limit our ability to sell products and conduct activities in China, which could adversely affect our business and operating results.

 In addition, the Chinese government and provincial and local governments have provided, and continue to provide, various incentives to encourage the development of the semiconductor industry in China.
-Such incentives include tax rebates, reduced tax rates, favorable lending policies and other measures, some or all of which may be available to our manufacturing partners and to us with respect to our facility in China.
+Such incentives include tax rebates, reduced tax rates, favorable lending policies and other measures, some or all of which may be available to our manufacturing partners and to us with respect to our facilities in China.
 Any of these incentives could be reduced or eliminated by governmental authorities at any time.
 Any such reduction or elimination of incentives currently provided to our manufacturing partners could adversely affect our business and operating results.

-There are inherent risks associated with the operation of our testing facility in China, which could increase product costs or cause a delay in product shipments.
+There are inherent risks associated with the operation of our manufacturing and testing facilities in China, which could increase product costs or cause a delay in product shipments.

-We have a testing facility in China that began operations in 2006.
-We face the following risks, among others, with respect to our testing facility in China:
+We have manufacturing and testing facilities in China that began operations in 2006.
+We face the following risks, among others, with respect to our operations in China:

-- · inability to hire and maintain a qualified workforce; - inability to maintain appropriate and acceptable manufacturing controls; and - higher than anticipated overhead and other costs of operation.
+- · inability to hire and maintain a qualified workforce; - · inability to maintain appropriate and acceptable manufacturing controls; and - higher than anticipated overhead and other costs of operation.

-If we are unable to maintain our testing facility in China at fully operational status with qualified workers, appropriate manufacturing controls and reasonable cost levels, we may incur higher costs than our current expense levels, which would affect our gross margins.
+If we are unable to maintain our facilities in China at fully operational status with qualified workers, appropriate manufacturing controls and reasonable cost levels, we may incur higher costs than our current expense levels, which would affect our gross margins.
 In addition, if capacity restraints result in significant delays in product shipments, our business and results of operations would be adversely affected.